k11q/WhatsappGPT/README.md

 ## Configuration
 - You can replace the default `!chat` command with anything with anything by changing the `trigger` value in `config.yaml`

-> **Note**
-> Right now error handling via the API call isn't working.
-Don't mad at me.

-> **Warning**
-> Caution with sharing your number connected to this.
-Incase somebody spam your number, the number might be banned by whatsapp, or you will lose a ton of money via OpenAI.